Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-01-01-white-wine-in-the-sun-or-shit-look-at-this-christmas-post-i-forgot-to-post.md

 ---
 layout: post
-title: 'White Wine In The Sun Or; Shit, Look at This Christmas Post I Forgot To Post'
+title: "White Wine In The Sun Or; Shit, Look at This Christmas Post I Forgot To Post"
 date: 01-Jan-2014
 categories: tbd
 ---